Sponsored content. Produced in partnership with Visit Napa Valley and Wine Spectator.

 Where to Eat in Napa Valley: Three Tables That Justify the Trip

 People come for the wine.
 Fair enough.
-But three restaurants—in Yountville, Napa, and Calistoga—have a habit of becoming the reason visitors rebook.
+But three restaurants—in Yountville, St. Helena, and Napa—have a habit of becoming the reason visitors rebook.

 Sponsored Content · Presented by Visit Napa Valley